mddazure/azure-vwan-microhack/README.md

 :point_right: Hub routes

-View Effective Routes for the West Europe hub: in the portal from microhack-vwan select Hubs, microhack-we-hub, Routing, click Default and View effective routes for this table.
+View Effective Routes for the Default table of the West Europe hub: in the portal from microhack-vwan select Hubs, microhack-we-hub, Routing, click Default and View effective routes for this table.

 :question: are routes for the Spokes (172.16.(1)(2)(3)(4).0/24) present?
 What does that mean for connections Aasociated with this table?